dantudose/MAX44009/README.md

 # MAX44009
-Arduino library for the MAX44009 luxmeter chip.
+Arduino library for the MAX44009 luxmeter chip used in the popular CJMCU breakout boards.